tiepdotme/lisacharlotterost.github.io/_posts/2016-08-09-thats-how-I-feel.md

 tag: thoughts
 ---

 *This post doesn't offer any solutions.
 It just shows how I feel.
-If that makes you uncomfortable or angry, don't read it.*
+If that makes you uncomfortable or angry, don't read it.
+A translation into Polish can be found [here](http://www.dobreprogramy.pl/Jak-sie-czuje-rozmawiajac,Blog,77350.html).*

 Hi!
 That's me: